Richardsl/heatmap-calendar-obsidian/README.md

 The plugin currently supports five intensities, and they will be distributed between the highest and lowest number you pass to "intensity".
 ***e.g*** if the number range 0-100 is used, numbers between 1-20 would map to the ligthest color, 40-60 would map to mid intensity color, and 80-100 would map to max intensity.

-Dataview's time variables are supported without any conversion, as they return milliseconds på default.
+Dataview's time variables are supported without any conversion, as they return milliseconds by default.
 ***e.g***  **[time:: 1 hours, 35 minutes] => intensity: page.time**

 ## Notes: